CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 They are not only helpful, they are necessary.
 Symmetries correspond to conservation laws, and so by observing symmetries you automatically observe conservation of corresponding quantities.

+They can also be used to reduce noise during measurements and add contraints for the expectation of the energy due to symmetry breaking.

 What are the ways to restore symmetries if your unitary transformation break them?

 Symmetrization at every step of transformation.

+Another option is to rotate the symmetry by applying unitary transformations (since you can't rotate the measurement device).

 ## Business Application